Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties

 Here is a brief description of the contents by section.
 Section~\ref{prelim} mainly fixes notation and gives preliminary results.
 Section~\ref{reciprocity} proves the combinatorial reciprocity theorem, Theorem~\ref{thm:reciprocity}, mentioned above.
 Section~\ref{sbetti} proves Theorem~\ref{thm:betti} on the Betti numbers of regular Hessenberg varieties, and derives palindromicity as a corollary of a theorem of Shareshian and Wachs.
 Section~\ref{lmlfg} reviews the concept of local monodromy and the related notion of a good fundamental system of neighborhoods to a point in topological space.
-Section~\ref{sbn} proves Theorem~\ref{t1} on the local invariant cycle map.
-Section~\ref{gc} proves Proposition~\ref{pgal} on local monodromy of a Galois cover, which is applied later (in Lemma~\ref{myoung}) to compute the local monodromy near a matrix $s$ of type~$\lambda$.
+Section~\ref{sbn} proves Theorem~\ref{t1} on palindromicity and the local invariant cycle map.
+Along the way we review the proof of the local invariant cycle map from~\cite{bbd} and prove a slightly stronger version of it (Theorem~\ref{big-lic}) using the Kashiwara conjecture~\cite{KashiwaraConj} (which, by the work of several authors, is now a theorem).
+We also prove Theorem~\ref{t-pal-main}, a more general version of our theorem on palindromicity and the local invariant cycle map.
+Section~\ref{gc} proves Proposition~\ref{pgal} on the local monodromy of a Galois cover, which is applied later (in Lemma~\ref{myoung}) to compute the local monodromy near a matrix $s$ of type~$\lambda$.
 Section~\ref{sghs} introduces the family $\sH(\bm)\to\mathfrak{g}$ of Hessenberg varieties.
 Finally, Section~\ref{mtd} shows that the monodromy action coincides with Tymoczko's dot action, and uses this fact to prove Theorem~\ref{thm:sw}, which is a restatement of Conjecture~\ref{conj:sw}.